-You don’t have to spend money or time backing up your WordPress website.
+Did you know that you don’t actually have to spend any money or time backing up your WordPress website?

 In this tutorial, we’re going to share how to backup your WordPress website both manually and automatically (As well as share how you can do this through your cPanel).

-Before we dive into this brief guide, let discuss why backing your WordPress website is imperative.
+Before we dive into this brief guide, lets discuss why backing your WordPress website is imperative.

 Why is Your WordPress Website Backup Necessary?